andreaiacono/RacingCarLearning/README.md

 #Reinforcement Learning Experiments

-This repo contains the simulator of a circuit for car racing and various RL techiniques.
+This repo contains the simulator of a track for car racing and various RL techiniques.

 TODO:
 - add Q-Learning and Policy Gradients